ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DSA_With_C.md

 8. **Bioinformatics:**
    - **Genomic Data Storage:** Efficiently storing and querying large genomic datasets.

+**Quadratic Probing** and **Double Hashing** are two effective **collision resolution techniques** used in **open addressing** hash tables.
+These methods aim to handle scenarios where multiple keys hash to the same index, ensuring efficient storage and retrieval of data without relying on additional data structures like linked lists (as in separate chaining).

+### Quadratic Probing

+**Quadratic Probing** is a collision resolution technique where the interval between probes increases quadratically.
+Instead of checking the next slot linearly, it uses a quadratic function to determine the sequence of indices to probe.

+#### Advantages and Disadvantages

+**Advantages:**

+1. **Reduces Primary Clustering:** Unlike linear probing, quadratic probing reduces the clustering effect, where contiguous blocks of occupied slots form.
+2. **Simpler Implementation:** Easier to implement compared to double hashing.

+**Disadvantages:**

+1. **Secondary Clustering:** While it reduces primary clustering, quadratic probing can still suffer from secondary clustering where keys with the same initial hash follow the same probe sequence.
+2. **Not Guaranteed to Probe All Slots:** Depending on the table size and probe function, some slots might never be probed, potentially leading to failure in finding an empty slot even if the table isn't full.
+3. **Requires Prime Table Size:** To ensure that all slots are probed, it's often recommended to use a prime number for the table size.

+Index=(h(k)+i<sup>2</sup>) % m.

+Suppose h(k) = k mod 7, m = 7, and we have keys 10.
+17, 24.

+- Insert 10:
+  - 10 % 7 = 3;
+  - Place at index 3.
+- Insert 17:
+  - 17 % 7 = 3 -> Collision;
+  - Probe 1: (3 + 1<sup>2</sup>) % 7 = 4;
+  - Place at index 4.
+- Insert 24:
+  - 24 % 7 = 3 -> Collision.
+  - Probe 1: (3 + 1<sup>2</sup>) % 7 = 4 -> Occupied.
+  - Probe 2: (3 + 2<sup>2</sup>) % 7 = 0.
+  - Place at index 0.

 ### C Code Example (Quadratic Probing)

 #### Program Code